Serechops/Serechops-Stash/README.md

 Modify the boolean values of `move_files`, `rename_files`, and `dry_run` to control the behavior of the script.

+### Exclude Paths

+Specify custom paths that you would like untouched by Renamer.

 ## Example Configuration

 ```python